Beramos/Workshop-NeuralODE-2020/README.md

 # Workshop-NeuralODE-2020
-A 30 minute showcase on the how and the why of neural differential equations.
+A 30-minute showcase on the how and the why of neural differential equations.

 ## Content
 There are three julia notebooks that show,